 At the highest level, onchain risks can be broken down into three main categories:

-This refers to custody or self-custody risks—the potential loss of access to assets due to compromised or lost private keys.
+This refers to custody or self-custody risks—the potential loss of asset access due to compromised or lost private keys.

-These are technical, economic, or security risks that can occur during transaction execution.
-Examples include interacting with malicious smart contracts, smart contract errors, price oracle manipulation, stablecoin depegs or bridge failures.
+These technical, economic, or security risks can occur during transaction execution.
+Examples include interacting with malicious smart contracts, smart contract errors, price oracle manipulation, stablecoin depegs, or bridge failures.

 For instance, imagine a user is trying to swap tokens on a decentralized exchange (DEX).
 They submit the transaction, but the smart contract they’re interacting with has been compromised or maliciously designed to exploit users.
 When the transaction is executed, instead of receiving the expected tokens in return, the contract transfers the user's funds to the attacker's wallet without delivering anything in exchange.
 This is a direct transaction risk because it occurs during the transaction itself and involves technical or security vulnerabilities that lead to an immediate loss of funds.